Rafibarides/application-helper/README.md

 # Job Application Helper

-A simple, minimal web tool to streamline job application workflows with one-click copy functionality for contact info, portfolios, and resumes.
+A tool to streamline job application workflows with one-click copy functionality for contact info, portfolios, and resumes.

 ## Features